TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store.md

 # Hot Water Theory

 How much initial hot water should we expect?
-The NanoStore holds 60L of water at around 55°C. There's 30L on the DHW side and 30L on the heat pump side.
-Turn on the shower, and 30L of water at 55°C flows out, then gets blended down to about 45°C.
+The NanoStore holds 45L of water at around 55°C. There's 22.5L on the DHW side and 22.5L on the heat pump side.
+Turn on the shower, and 22.5L of water at 55°C flows out, then gets blended down to about 45°C.

-Assume incoming cold water at 10°C. Blending at a 4:1 ratio of hot:cold averages out at 46°C. Giving 37.5L after blending.
-At 8L a minute that's about 4.5 minutes of hot water.
+Assume incoming cold water at 10°C. Blending at a 4:1 ratio of hot:cold averages out at 46°C. Giving 28L after blending.
+At 8L a minute that's about 3.5 minutes of hot water.

 Cold water enters the heat exchanger as the hot water is drawn off.
 The other side of the heat exchanger is at 55°C, so will warm the incoming water.
-Let's assume the heat exchanger does its job and raises the water to at least 45°C. That's an increase of 35°C. The hot side of the heat exchanger holds 30L of water and the equivalent of another 6L in the steel body.
-Heating 1L of water by 35°C will decrease the temperature of the heat exchanger by about 1°C. After another minute of showering the temperature is reduced too far for the heat exchanger to work effectively.
+Let's assume the heat exchanger does its job and raises the water to at least 45°C. That's an increase of 35°C. The hot side of the heat exchanger holds 22.5L of water and the equivalent of another 12.5L in the steel body.
+Heating 1L of water by 35°C will decrease the temperature of the heat exchanger by about 1°C.  That gives at least another minute of showering before the temperature is reduced too far for the heat exchanger to work effectively.

-So, we should expect at most 5.5 minutes of hot water, which is close to what I experienced.
+So, we should expect about 4.5 minutes of hot water, which is close to what I experienced.

 # Best Case Scenario

-Adam from Heat Geek suggested using water saving shower heads for a 6L a minute flow rate and heating the store to 65°C. Blending at 2:1 averages out at 46.5°C, giving 45L after blending.
-At 6L a minute that's about 7.5 minutes of hot water.
+Adam from Heat Geek suggested using water saving shower heads for a 6L a minute flow rate and heating the store to 65°C. Blending at 2:1 averages out at 46.5°C, giving 34L after blending.
+At 6L a minute that's about 5.5 minutes of hot water.
 You'd then get at most 3 minutes more with the heat exchanger temperature reducing from 65°C to 47°C.

 Will that be enough?
 Let's put it to the test.